 The following conditions apply to grants of assistance for location or information orders:

-- a grant of assistance for a location or information order is treated as a for the purposes of .
-This means we will not include the amount of the grant when calculating the for the substantive matter.
+- a grant of assistance for a location or information order is treated as a new matter for the purposes of family law costs management.
+This means VLA will not include the amount of the grant when calculating the cost ceiling for the substantive matter.

-Applications for assistance under this guideline are within the and are submitted through our online lodgement service .
+Applications for assistance under this guideline are within the simplified grants process and are submitted through ATLAS.
 Lawyers submitting an application must ensure that evidence supporting the application is kept on the file.

 Notes on this guideline